 There is no one-size-fits-all answer when choosing a payment processor for your nonprofit.
 Before you start shopping around, make a short list of your organization’s top payment priorities.
 The platform that best fits those needs—and your budget, of course—is probably the right platform for you.

-If you’re a new nonprofit looking for an easy way to start taking donations online, then PayPal could be a great solution.
-The company is a well-established payment processor that offers a variety of products nonprofits can use to raise money.
+If you’re a new nonprofit looking for an easy way to start taking donations online, PayPal is a well-established name with a variety of products to help you raise money.
+However, for nonprofits with more complex needs, using a standalone PayPal account can lead to disadvantages like limited branding, restricted recurring gift management, and manual data reconciliation.